Topps: Disney Channel

 Topps worked together with the Disney Channel to create trading cards of High School Musical, High School Musical 2, High School Musical 3, and Hannah Montana.

 Comic books

-Drawing on its established connections with artists, in 1993 Topps created a division of the company to publish comic books.
+Drawing on its established connections with artists, in 1993, Topps created a division of the company to publish comic books.
 Known as Topps Comics, its early efforts included several concepts from retired industry legend Jack Kirby, known collectively as the "Kirbyverse".
 Topps Comics particularly specialized in licensed titles with tie-ins to movies or television series, though it also published a few original series.
 Its longest-running and best-selling title was The X-Files, based on the Fox TV show.

 These comic books featured former Marvel Comics editor Jim Salicrup as its editor-in-chief.
-Apart of The X-Files, some of the more famous titles included Lone Ranger and Tonto by Timothy Truman, Xena: Warrior Princess, Mars Attacks, and Zorro, which introduced the famous comics character Lady Rawhide.
+Apart from The X-Files, some of the more famous titles included Lone Ranger and Tonto by Timothy Truman, Xena: Warrior Princess, Mars Attacks, and Zorro, which introduced the famous comics character Lady Rawhide.
 With sales stagnating, the company decided to pull out of the comics business in 1998.